Applying Internationalization

 If you are developing apps or services in C++/C, use libwebosi18n to internationalize your code.

-The following shows an example which uses the getLocString() API of libwebosi18n in C++ and C:
+The following shows an example that uses the getLocString() API of libwebosi18n in C++ and C:

 Using getLocString() in C++